Operation Grapple: Grapple series (3 tests)

 Despite its failure, the Grapple 1 test was hailed as a successful thermonuclear explosion, and the government did not confirm or deny reports that the UK had become a third thermonuclear power.
 When documents on the series began to be declassified in the 1990s, they created a spirited debate among nuclear historians.
 Norman Dombey and Eric Grove denounced the Grapple tests in the London Review of Books in 1992 as a hoax intended to deceive the Americans into resuming nuclear cooperation, but others, like the British nuclear weapons historian John Bayliss, pointed out that false reports would not have fooled the American observers, who helped to analyse samples from the radioactive cloud.

 The next test was Grapple 2, of Orange Herald (small).
 For this test, two Fijian official observers were added.
 A detachment of 39 Fijian Royal Navy Volunteer Reserve ratings who had been on board RNZN Pukaki and Roititi was transferred to HMS Warrior.
 This time there were also media representatives present on HMS Alert, including Chapman Pincher and William Connor.
 Orange Herald bomb components arrived in three separate loads on 13 May.
 Assembling them took two weeks.

 The bomb was dropped by XD822, piloted by Roberts, while XD823, piloted by Steele, acted as the grandstand aircraft.
 This bomb was dropped at 10:44 local time on 31 May.
 After the bomb was released, Roberts made the standard 60° banked turn to get away, but his accelerometer failed, and the aircraft went into a high speed stall.
 This was potentially disastrous, but through skilful flying Roberts was able to recover from the stall and use the mechanical accelerometer to complete the manoeuvre.

 The 720 to 800 ktTNT yield was the largest ever achieved by a single stage device.
-This made it technically a megaton-range weapon; but it was close to Corner's estimate for an unboosted yield, there were doubts that the lithium-6 deuteride had contributed at all.
+This made it technically a megaton-range weapon; but it was close to Corner's estimate for an unboosted yield, and there were doubts that the lithium-6 deuteride had contributed at all.
 This was attributed to Rayleigh–Taylor instability, which limited the compression of the light elements in the core.
 The bomb was hailed as a hydrogen bomb, and the fact that it was actually a large fission bomb was kept secret by the British government until the end of the Cold War.

 The third and final test of the series was Grapple 3, the test of Purple Granite.
 This was dropped on 19 June by a Valiant XD823 piloted by Steele, with Millett and XD824 as the grandstand aircraft.
 The yield was a very disappointing 200 ktTNT, even less than Short Granite.
 The changes had not worked.
 "We haven't got it right", Cook told Oulton.
 "We shall have to do it all again, providing we can do so before the ban comes into force; so that means as soon as possible."